 The Vermont Statutes Online

 § 501.
-Unlawful sale of intoxicating liquors; civil action for damages
+Unlawful sale of alcoholic beverages; civil action for damages

 (a) Action for damages.
-A spouse, child, guardian, employer or other person who is injured in person, property or means of support by an intoxicated person, or in consequence of the intoxication of any person, shall have a right of action in his or her own name, jointly or severally, against any person or persons who have caused in whole or in part such intoxication by selling or furnishing intoxicating liquor:
+A spouse, child, guardian, employer, or other person who is injured in person, property, or means of support by an intoxicated person, or in consequence of the intoxication of any person, shall have a right of action in his or her own name, jointly or severally, against any person or persons who have caused in whole or in part the intoxication by selling or furnishing alcoholic beverages:

-(1) to a minor as defined in this title;
+(1) to a minor as defined in section 2 of this title;

-(2) to a person apparently under the influence of intoxicating liquor;
+(2) to a person apparently under the influence of alcohol;

 (3) to a person after legal serving hours; or

-(4) to a person whom it would be reasonable to expect would be under the influence of intoxicating liquor as a result of the amount of liquor served by the defendant to that person.
+(4) to a person who it would be reasonable to expect would be under the influence of alcohol as a result of the amount of alcoholic beverages served by the defendant to that person.

 (b) Survival of action; joint action.
 Upon the death of either party, the action and right of action shall survive to or against the party's executor or administrator.
-The party injured or his or her legal representatives may bring either a joint action against the person intoxicated and the person or persons who furnished the liquor and an owner who may be liable under subsection (c) of this section, or a separate action against either or any of them.
+The party injured or his or her legal representatives may bring either a joint action against the person intoxicated, the person or persons who furnished the alcoholic beverages, and an owner who may be liable under subsection (c) of this section, or a separate action against either or any of them.

-(c) Landlord liability.
-If the intoxicating liquor was sold or furnished to the intoxicated person in a rented building, the owner may be joined as a defendant in the action, and judgment therein may be rendered against the owner, if the owner of the building or in the case of a corporation, its agent, knew or had reason to know that intoxicating liquor was sold or furnished by the tenant:
+(1) If the alcoholic beverages were sold or furnished to the intoxicated person in a rented building, the owner may be joined as a defendant in the action, and judgment in the action may be rendered against the owner, if the owner of the building or in the case of a corporation, its agent, knew or had reason to know that alcoholic beverages were sold or furnished by the tenant:

-(1) to minors as defined in this title;
+(A) to minors as defined in section 2 of this title;

-(2) to persons apparently under the influence of intoxicating liquor;
+(B) to persons apparently under the influence of alcohol;

 (f) Right of contribution.
 A defendant in an action brought under this section has a right of contribution from any other responsible person or persons, which may be enforced in a separate action brought for that purpose.